July 29th, 2002 - God Damn Robot Escapes|

 The Robots Are Testing Us

 Robot research is currently installing blood-sucking eel brains into machines and powering them with gastrointestinal motors that feed on flesh.
 And now they're giving them adaptable brains.
-To test how safe that sounds to you, rate the likelihood of you putting a baby down next to something like that.
-You should now either have a better understanding of the horrors of robots or be standing near the abandoned bonnet of a once non-eaten baby.
+To test how safe that sounds to you, rate the likelihood of you putting a toddler down next to something like that.
+You should now either have a better understanding of the horrors of robots or be standing near the tiny abandoned pants of a once non-eaten baby.